mesfind/ml-physical/_episodes/Python_Enviro_Windows_Command_Prompt.md

 `jupyter notebook`

+### 10) Deactivate the Environment (Optional)

+When you're finished, deactivate the environment by typing:

+`deactivate`

+- This exits the virtual environment and returns you to your system's default Python environment.

 ---
 This will open Jupyter Notebook in your default web browser, and you can start creating and running Jupyter notebooks.